EBjerrum/rdeditor/README.md

 * Not possible to distinguish undefined and trans when editing cis/trans double bonds
 * Aromaticity perception hides double-single bonds (kekulization can do likewise)
 * Molecule jumping now more limited, but atom placement may not be optimal as rest og structure kept fixed (and ignored?)
-* Command line binding seem broken and not able to load molecule from commandline